risawitama/verbose-potato/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## How was the snow globe feeling after the storm?
+A little shaken.